nathanieldchu/ubuild_CCF/join.md

     content: In mountaineering, there are three types of fun:<br><br><strong>Type I Fun</strong>—also known as “fun” by normal people—is activities that are fun in the moment.
 Eating at your favorite restaurant.
 Seeing a surprise hit movie with your friends.
-Reading Harry Potter.
+Reading <em>Harry Potter</em>.
 Outdoor activities with great conditions (no bugs, deep powder) and mild objectives (alpine lake swimming, climbing hand cracks, fishing).<br><strong>Type II Fun</strong> sucks in the moment, or it’s at least hard.
 It is painful, you are hungry and tired, and you were not prepared.
-      You actually might die.
+You might die.
 Shit, are we going to die?
 But somehow you make it out, and in the rosy glow of hindsight you declare, “Wow what a great experience!
 I learned so much about myself and the world!
 We did it!”
-Overzealous alpine objectives, your first break-up, having children.
-In its highest form, type II fun is when you feel in your heart like everything is going to shit (imposter syndrome, breaking norms, pushing yourself to the limit), but you know in your head you are safe.<br><strong>Type III Fun</strong> is not fun ever.
-It’s awful during the process and never redeeming afterwards.
+      Overzealous alpine objectives, your first breakup, having children.
+In its highest form, type II fun is when you feel in your heart like everything is going to implode (imposter syndrome, social rejection, pushing yourself to the limit), but you know in your head you are safe.<br><strong>Type III Fun</strong> is not fun, ever.
+It’s awful during the process and never redeeming after.
 Going to the DMV.
-Running through the twinge in your knee only to be in crutches for the next 6 months.
+Running through the twinge in your knee only to be in crutches for the next six months.
 Irreversible emotional damage from trauma.
-Avoid.<br><br>Type I fun is great sometimes.
+Avoid.<br><br>Type I fun is great.
 But to find a home at Tezza, you need to love type II fun.
 You want to push yourself or at least you want to want to push yourself.
 You may even enjoy some of the feelings (fear, intimidation) that you associate with these goals.
-To you, nothing is more satisfying than coming out the other side, saying “Wow, we survived!
+To you, nothing is more satisfying than coming out the other side, saying, “Wow, we survived!
 I can’t believe it!
 What’s next?”
     headline: ''
 - template: 2-column-text
   block: two-column-1